pillllo/double-mattress/README.md

 </p>

 This repository is for the Front End part of the project.
-If you want to also have access to the Back End repository click [Server Readme link](https://github.com/pillllo/double-mattress-server#readme "here").
+If you want to also have access to the Back End repository click [here](https://github.com/pillllo/double-mattress-server#readme "Server Readme link").

 # Front end (`/client` directory)